Pulaski County, Southwestern will battle for district crown

 Pulaski County and Southwestern will renew their rivalry tonight at ‘The Reservation’, and what a rivalry it has been.

-One reason this rivalry is considered one of the top -- if not the best in the state of Kentucky -- is just how competitive it has been over the years since its inception in 1993.
+One reason this rivalry is considered one of the top — if not the best in the state of Kentucky — is just how competitive it has been over the years since its inception in 1993 when Southwestern High School first opened.

-Heading into tonight's matchup, Southwestern leads the all-time series against Pulaski County 19-17, and has won five of the previous six meetings.
+Heading into tonight’s matchup, Southwestern leads the all-time series against Pulaski County 19-17, and has won five of the previous six meetings over the past three years.

 However, the Maroons have had their fair share of success in the rivalry as well, defeating the Warriors in regional championship games in the 2014, 2016, and 2018 seasons.